View

 Polycomm Teleconference phone

-Currently installed, for details, see How do I make a conference call?.
-The number in the Boardroom is 510-643-9965.
+See How do I make a conference call?.
+The number was the Boardroom is 510-643-9965.

 Sony Projector